enderavour/webeast/README.md

 - The ORM was moved fully to headers, in order to avoid multiple template instantiationss
 - Added static JSON support (nlohmann::json)
 - Added dynamic JSON support (nlohmann::json)
 - Added partial async handling of connection, using coroutines with Boost.Asio.
-They are not supported fully yet.
 Available to compile by defining corresponding macros: WEBEAST_SERVER_ASYNC (Defined by default).
 - The default, synchronous thread pool version was moved under definition of WEBEAST_SERVER_SYNC.
-- Fixed asynchronous version of the server, now supports every kind of route.
-- Fixed user addition to database, now user addition works correctly.

 ### TODO
 - Cleanup the code